Did you know that?

 Tip: You can use the free audio guides of the museum to guide you through the house.

 Vondelpark is the absolute green oasis of Amsterdam and the ultimate place to relax away from the crowds.
-In Vondelpark, you’re going to enjoy music and dance open-air performances, ride your bike through the greenery, have a picnic, take pictures of the stunning rose garden, or just chill under a tree!
+In Vondelpark, you’re going to enjoy music and dancing open-air performances, ride your bike through the greenery, have a picnic, take pictures of the stunning rose garden, or just chill under a tree!

 This is one of the best places to visit in Amsterdam if you are an art enthusiast!
 Housed in a building designed by Gerrit Rietveld, the Van Gogh museum hosts the biggest collection of the post-impressionist artist’s works with 200 paintings, as well as letters and works of other artists inspired by him.